marcdexet-cnrs/documentation/admin_manual/maintenance/update_old_versions.rst

 So the entries need to be fixed manually.
 Please contact me if you have tables with both, home:: and local:: entries.

-This repair script can be used if only ``local::...`` entries exist, handle with care!
+This repair script can be used if only single ``local::...`` entries per user exist, handle with care!

 ::